How blockchain is revolutionising banking industry

 - Cons: Some experts suppose that blockchain may not be suitable for each and every case in bookkeeping and may be used only for specific areas, such as interbank transfers.

-- Usage Examples: PricewaterhouseCoopers has recently announced the launch of the first blockchain auditing service that will allow checking how the companies are using fintech blockchain.
+- Usage Examples: In 2018 PricewaterhouseCoopers announced the launch of the first blockchain auditing service that will allow checking how the companies are using fintech blockchain.

 #7.
 Credit Reports for Businesses and Individuals